 Secretary

-The Secretary will be the person who occupies the office of Chief Executive of the Company.
+The Board must appoint a person to be the Secretary either for a specified term or without specifying the term.
+The Board may only appoint a person as Secretary if that person has provided their written consent to the Company to act as Secretary of the Company.

 The Secretary holds office on such terms and conditions as to remuneration and otherwise as the Board determine.